greenelab/manubot-gpt-manuscript/manuscript.md

 The use of AI-assisted tools for scientific authoring is controversial [@doi:10.1038/d41586-023-00056-7; @doi:10.1038/d41586-023-00107-z].
 Questions arise concerning the originality and ownership of texts generated by these models.
-For example, the International Conference on Machine Learning (ICML) has prohibited the submission of *"papers that include text generated from a large-scale language model (LLM)"* [@url:https://icml.cc/Conferences/2023/llm-policy], although editing tools for grammar and spelling correction are allowed.
+For example, the *Nature* journal has established that any use of these models in scientific writing must be documented [@doi:10.1038/d41586-023-00191-1], and the International Conference on Machine Learning (ICML) has prohibited the submission of *"papers that include text generated from a large-scale language model (LLM)"* [@url:https://icml.cc/Conferences/2023/llm-policy], although editing tools for grammar and spelling correction are allowed.
 Our work focuses on revising *existing* text written by a human author, similar to other tools such as [Grammarly](https://www.grammarly.com).
+Additionally, all changes made by humans and AI are tracked in the version control system, which allows for full transparency.
 Despite the concerns, there are also significant opportunities.
 Our work lays the foundation for a future in which humans and machines construct academic manuscripts.
 Scientific articles need to adhere to a certain style, which can make the writing time-consuming and require a significant amount of effort to think about *how* to communicate a result or finding that has already been obtained.